Our safety & privacy systems and teams are constantly evolving and innovating to ensure everyone feels safe on Roblox, every day.

 Make sure only you have access to the email address or phone number.
 If you put someone else’s information, they will receive the reset instructions and can then gain access to your account and lock you out of it.

 Enable the 2-Step Verification feature to improve your account security.
-When you log in from a new device, you’ll enter a unique security code from an authenticator app or the email Roblox sends you.
+When you log in, you’ll be asked to enter a unique code from your chosen 2-Step Verification method.

 Interacting with the community

 Chat with voice

 Chat with voice allows eligible 13+ users to communicate using their voice in Roblox experiences.
 You can opt into Chat with voice by visiting your Settings page.
 To keep you and the community safe, we have the following safety features:

 You can mute users by clicking the speaker over their avatar’s head or next to their name in the Menu and block users either in experiences or via their profile page.

 You have the ability to report abuse and can do this by specifying “Voice” abuse when using the Report Abuse tool.

 Roblox reserves the right to remove users from using Chat with voice at any time.

 We filter text chat on the platform to block inappropriate content, such as discriminatory speech, bullying, extremism, violence, sexual content, etc., as well as personal information and offsite links.
 We update our filters continuously, multiple times a day and filter text in multiple languages.